What Is Zero-Based Budgeting and How Does It Work?

 • Savings: When you don’t have a plan for your extra income, it’s amazing how quickly it slips away.
 In a zero-based system, money you may have spent on a dozen little purchases can accumulate to substantial savings.

 Before you start designing your zero-based budget, you should know it’s not for everyone.
-For people who thrive with a lot of structure and discipline, it can be a godsend.
-For other individuals, it can be downright miserable.
+For people who thrive with a lot of structure and discipline, it can be highly beneficial.
+For other individuals, it can be challenging.
 As with any other money allocation system, zero-based budgeting has its flaws.
+What is a disadvantage of zero-based budgeting?
 Here are some of its potential downsides

 • Time: Depending on your finances, maintaining this budget—or even setting it up—can eat up a lot of time.
 If you can’t commit to regular accounting sessions, it may not work.